Concepts primitive and theoretical coherence:

 Space

-Space is not a mere geometric background, but a real reference space, constituted by effective relations.
-The expansion of space (for example, cosmic inflation) does not correspond to inertial motion; it can therefore exceed the speed of light, since there is neither inertia nor obstacle to this expansion.
-As an initial phenomenon, it is necessary for the very constitution of an inertial frame and can be understood as being made possible by particles of extremely low mass, assimilable to a form of dark matter in mutual repulsion.
+Space is not a mere geometrical background, but a real reference space, constituted by effective relations.
+Its expansion, as in cosmological inflation, is not an inertial motion; it is therefore not subject to a speed limit and can exceed the speed of light, since it encounters neither inertia nor any opposing obstacle.
+As an initial phenomenon, this expansion is necessary for the very constitution of an inertial frame.
+It can be understood as being made possible by particles of very low mass, forming a relational reference space, which may be assimilated to a form of dark matter characterized, at short distances, by mutual repulsion, and, from another point of view, by a relation of attraction contributing to the overall coherence of space.

 Inertia